ansys/pydyna/docker/pre/README.rst

 Run the image as a container
 ::::::::::::::::::::::::::::

-Perform these steps to run the image as a container:
+Once the Docker image of the ``pre`` service is built successfully, perform these steps to run this image as a container:

 #.
 Run this Docker command: